Fear of public speaking? who me? Yes you...

-At the very thought, your heart beats fast, you start to sweat, your vocal chords start tightening and your thoughts are all over the place - and you haven’t even started to prepare your speech!
-You want to run and hide.
+At the very thought of this, your heart beats fast, you start to sweat, your vocal chords start tightening and your thoughts are all over the place.
+And you haven’t even started to prepare your speech!

 You are suffering from glossophobia – the fear of public speaking.
 In the worse way.